datakurre/collective.venusianconfig/README.rst

 This package (**venusianconfiguration**) provides venusian_ based Python configuration syntax for `zope.configuration`_ as an alternative to zcml.
 This package does not replace **zope.configuration** like **grok** used to do, but just provides generic Python bindings for existing zope.configuration directives.
 So, venusianconfiguration is more an alternative to grok than it is to zope.configuration.

-The current status of this package can be described as *already in internal use, but maybe not yet ready for he community*.
+The current status of this package can be described as *already in internal use, but maybe not yet ready for the community*.

 .. _venusian: https://pypi.python.org/pypi/venusian
 .. _zope.configuration: https://pypi.python.org/pypi/zope.configuration